The blog formerly known as

 But instead of keeping it off, I seem to have just transferred the weight to my hips, my butt, my tummy, etc. Here’s me in March 2013 after living plastic-free for almost 6 years.
 All natural, organic clothing.
 Water in a stainless steel bottle.
 Yet I am 35 pounds heavier.

 This image is from a talk I gave with Danielle Richardet and Bonnie Monteleone at UNCW in Wilmington, North Carolina.
 I was recovering from what would turn out to be only one of many colds I came down with last year.
-And while I’m really proud of the talk, I was so embarrassed by my appearance … Read the rest
+And while I’m really proud of the talk, … Read the rest